NHSDigital/vaccinations-app/infrastructure/README.md

 ### S3

 We need 3 buckets to be created manually, before IaC can start to provision infra for us.
-First one is named `vita-<AWSaccountId>-artefacts-<env>` (* required in dev env only), second one is named `vita-<AWSaccountId>-releases-<env>` and third one is `vaccinations-app-tfstate-<env>`.
+First one is named `vita-<AWSaccountId>-artefacts-<env>` (* required in dev and preprod env only), second one is named `vita-<AWSaccountId>-releases-<env>` and third one is `vaccinations-app-tfstate-<env>`.
 The first one is used by GitHub to store artefacts after successful builds, the second one is used by GitHub to store tagged releases after successful publish/release, and the third one is used by Terraform to store state and lock files.

 The s3 buckets `vita-<AWSaccountId>-artefacts-<env>` and `vita-<AWSaccountId>-releases-<env>` are set up with bucket versioning and object lock, so that we can control the rewrites and deletions better.
 We set the retention period of 90 days on the artefacts bucket and 100 years on the releases bucket.
-After the retention period the objects in the artefacts buckets will be deleted - this is ensured with the Lifecycle rules (under Management section of the bucket) called "Expire-After-90-Days-Lock" and "Cleanup-Delete-Markers".
+After the retention period, the objects in the artefacts buckets will be deleted — this is ensured with the Lifecycle rules (under Management section of the bucket) called "Expire-After-90-Days-Lock" and "Cleanup-Delete-Markers".

 Use the following settings to provision them:

 #### Configuration for tfstate bucket

+This bucket is used to store the Terraform state file.

 - Bucket name: `vaccinations-app-tfstate-<env>`
 - Object Ownership